 The mouse DUX C-terminus has five conserved repeats followed by a 14 amino acid ‘tail’

 Curiously, mouse DUX protein (673 amino acids (aa)) is considerably longer than DUX orthologs such as human DUX4 (424 aa).
 Through manual inspection and alignments of mouse DUX with other orthologs, we identified five protein repeats within DUX of ∼100 aa each, followed by a single 14aa highly-acidic C-terminal ‘tail’ (Figure 1a).
 However, human DUX4 contains only a single copy of this ‘repeat’ domain, which is likewise followed by a 14aa tail that closely resembles the acidic tail in mouse DUX (Figure 1b).
-Prior work has revealed that the acidic DUX4 C-terminal tail helps activate transcription, in part by binding to CBP and p300 (23).
-To determine whether other placental mammals (e.g. rat, bovine, and human) contain a C-terminal repeat structure similar to mouse DUX, we conducted pairwise alignments, which revealed repeats only in the mouse lineage (Figure 1c, Supplementary Figure 1a,b,c).
-The human DUX4 C-terminal region is most similar to the 3rd repeat of mouse DUX whereas the bovine DUXC C-terminal region was most similar to the 5th repeat (Supplementary Figure 1d).
-These findings suggest either repeat C3 or repeat C5 as the parental repeat for the other four.
+Prior work has revealed that the acidic DUX4 C-terminal tail helps activate transcription, in part by binding to CBP and p300 (22).
+To determine whether other placental mammals (e.g. rat, bovine, and human) contain a C-terminal repeat structure similar to mouse DUX, we conducted pairwise alignments using the algorithm BLAST, which revealed repeats only in the mouse lineage (Figure 1c, Supplementary Figure 1a,b,c).
+Interestingly, although all five repeats generate highly significant pairwise similarity scores, two pairs with the highest similarity scores involve the C3-C5 pair and the C2-C4 pair – results supported by our earlier phylogenetic analyses (Figure 1c).
+Furthermore, the human DUX4 C-terminal region displays significant similarity to both the 5th and 2nd repeat of mouse DUX (E-Values 0.022 and 0.03, respectively).
+The bovine DUXC C-terminal region was most similar to the 5th repeat whereas the rat C-terminus was most similar to the 1st repeat of mouse DUX (Supplementary Figure 1d).
+However, as the comparisons DUX C-terminal ‘single repeat’ orthologs to the mouse repeats yield different mouse repeats with highest similarity, these results do not point clearly to a particular repeat representing the parental/original repeat in mouse DUX.

 DUX C-terminal repeats C3 and C5 contribute to transcriptional activation when combined with the 14aa tail

-Chromatin alterations at DUX binding sites require a transcriptionally active DUX repeat
+Chromatin alterations at DUX binding sites are associated with a transcriptionally active DUX repeat

 To investigate the chromatin landscape effects conferred by Dux derivative expression, we performed CUT&Tag in Dux-/-mESCs on selected Dux domain constructs: FL, C12345△14aa, C3+14aa, C3△14aa, △C12345+14aa, and mCherry alone.
 Because all of the constructs had the same N-terminal mCherry tag, an mCherry antibody was used throughout.
 We isolated and analyzed clonal stable cell lines which expressed species of the expected protein size and demonstrated comparable expression to one another (Figure 3a).
-It is of note that mCherry-DUX protein is expected to run at roughly 100kDa, but runs anomalously on polyacrylamide gels – at 150kDa.
-This is likely due to a property of the C-terminal repeats as the homeodomains alone run at the expected molecular weight.
+We note that mCherry-DUX protein is expected to run at roughly 100kDa, but runs anomalously on polyacrylamide gels – at 150kDa.
+This is likely due to a property of the C-terminal repeats as a DUX derivative consisting of the homeodomains alone runs at the expected molecular weight.
 To benchmark DUX CUT&Tag against previous chromatin occupancy data, we first generated a CUT&Tag dataset for mCherry-tagged full-length DUX protein, and found that it overlapped highly with previously published HA-tagged DUX ChIP-seq results (Supplementary Figure 3a) (12).
 Extension of CUT&Tag to the DUX derivatives revealed their moderate-to-high occupancy at DUX sites, except for C3△14aa, which displayed reduced occupancy at DUX binding sites (Figure 3b, 3c).
-Next, we determined the ability of our DUX domain constructs to alter H3K9ac, as H3K9ac globally increases in 2C-like cells (33).
-Notably, H3K9ac occurs at DUX binding sites correlating with the of transcriptional activity of each Dux construct (Figure 3d,e, Supplementary Figure 3b).
+Next, we determined the ability of our DUX domain constructs to alter H3K9ac, as H3K9ac globally increases in 2C-like cells (32).
+Notably, H3K9ac occurs at DUX binding sites correlating with the transcriptional activity of each Dux construct (Figure 3d,e, Supplementary Figure 3b).
 Taken together, our data demonstrate that the 14aa acidic tail is not strictly required for the occupancy of DUX targets.
-Further, our data suggest that the 14aa tail is important for conferring H3K9ac aids at bound sites and might also be involved in retention of DUX at target sites since removal of the 14aa tail in the context of a single active repeat appeared to diminish target occupancy.
+Furthermore, our data suggest that the 14aa tail is important for conferring H3K9ac at bound sites and might also be involved in retention of DUX at target sites since removal of the 14aa tail (in the context of a single active repeat) diminished target occupancy.

 Proximity-labeling with full-length DUX reveals interactions with proteins involved in chromatin de-repression